The page has been translated by Gen AI.

 w32tm /query /status

-Poll attempts time synchronization with a value of 2^PollInterval.
-DC servers use the shortest possible synchronization interval because time accuracy is important.
+Poll attempts time synchronization using the value 2^PollInterval.
+Because time accuracy is critical for DC servers, they use the shortest possible synchronization interval.

 Leap Indicator: 0(no warning)